 Keystone Investment Trust plo

 Aims to provide shareholders with long-term growth of capital mainly from UK investments.
-The Company has two debenture stocks in issue.
+The Company has two debenture stocks in issue and, in addition, may use bank borrowings.

 Perpetual Income and Growth Investment Trust plc